teresahanak/wikipedia-life-expectancy/README.md

 - [Notebook 12: Linear Regression -- Interpetation Emphasis](https://github.com/teresahanak/wikipedia-life-expectancy/blob/main/wp_life_expect_olsmodel_thanak_2022_10_9.ipynb)
 - [Notebook 13: Modeling for Regression -- Prediction Emphasis](http://localhost:8888/notebooks/anaconda3/envs/wikipedia-life-expectancy/wp_life_expect_models_thanak_2022_10_14.ipynb)

 Standalone contents and install/run instructions introduce each notebook, with a description of the data being loaded into the notebook.
-Follow a notebook's link above to access that phase of the project.
+Follow a notebook's link listed here to access that phase of the project.

 Web scraping steps are in Notebook 1, including details of the PyCharm project folder and links to its contents.